evergreen-ci/evergreen/rest/usage.rst

 Host
 ----

- The hosts resource defines the a running machine instance in Evergreen.
+ The hosts resource defines a running machine instance in Evergreen.

 Objects
 ~~~~~~~